-Don't Be Silenced.
+Don't Be Silent.

 The National Coalition Against Violent Athletes supports survivors of athlete violence through counseling services, legal services and advocacy services.
 Our services are vital to ensuring that a survivor receives as much information possible in order to make informed decisions and remove the elements of fear in moving forward.